I didn't think I'd share this, but somehow in these strange times it feels appropriate.

 Me, age 1

-I wrote this as part of my application to the Karuna Institute’s Foundation in Core Process Psychotherapy, which I completed last week.
+I wrote this as part of my application to the Karuna Institute's Foundation in Core Process Psychotherapy.
 The prompt was:

 Please write between two and four A4 sides on your journey through life.
 This should include significant life events, both difficult and expansive.
 Some information on your early years would be useful, as well as details of any psychotherapy/counselling, bodywork, group work and your spiritual journey.
 If you have a current spiritual practice of any form it is useful for us to know.